ivanestro/learning-module-2/README.md

 - result = ((10 + 5) * 2) / 3 result = 10.0
 - versus: result = 10 + 5 * 2 / 3 result = 13.3^
 - Assignment to variables is the final step

+## Python Collection Types

+- A collection is an object that contains multiple elements or items of data Think a box of eggs or a car parking lot
+- There are four main types of built-in collections in Python:
+- Lists: A list is an order (But not necessarily sorted) collection of elements, and it is mutable (can be modified.)
+- Tuples: a tuple is an ordered collection of elements, similar to a list, but it is immutable (cannot be modified.)
+- Dictionaries: A dictionary is an unordered collection of key-value paris, and it is mutable.
+- Sets: A set is an unordered colletion of unique elements and it is mutable.

+## Lists

+- A list is a built in data structure used to store a collection of items, which can be of different data types.
+- Lists are defined by enclosing a comma-seperated sequence of values in square brackets.

+## Lists - append()

+- As the name implies, append() adds to the end of a list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print, type and abs)

+## Lists - insert()

+- As the name implies, inser() adds to a given location in a list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (In contrast to functions like print, type and abs)

+## Lists - remove()

+- As the name implies, remove() deletes a specific items from a list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print, type, and abs)

+## Lists - pop()

+- Like removing a bottle cap or lid, pop() removes (and returns) the last item from the list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print, type, and abs)

+## Lists - index()

+- Like the index at the end of a book, index() tells us the location of an item in the list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print, type and abs)

+## List - count()

+- Like a muppet, count() tells us how many items of a certain value there are in the list
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print, type and abs)

+## List - sort()

+- Like organizing a set of playing cards, sort() puts the items in the list in a specific order
+- Note that this is a method that belongs to the list clas and therefore uses dot notation (in contrast to functions like print, type and abs)

+## List - reverse()
+- Flip everything around, reverse() puts the items in the list in the opposite order
+- Note that this is a method that belongs to the list class and therefore uses dot notation (in contrast to functions like print. type and abs)

+## Slicing
+- Slicing is a way to extract a subset of elements from a sequence object (such as a string, list, or tuple) by specifying a range of indices.
+- start is the index of the first element to be included in the slice (inclusive).
+If the start value is excluded the beginning of the list (position 0) is assumed.
+- stop is the index of the last element to be included in the slice (exclusive).
+If the stop value is excluded the end of the list is assumed
+- step is the stride or interval between elements in the slice.
+If the step value is excluded, the default step value is 1.
+-Megative values can also be used when slicing.
+The value of -1 is equivalent to the last item in the list, -2 is the second lsat item and so on.
+- Slicing is a way to extract a subset of elements from a sequence object (such as a string list, or tuple) by specifying a range of indices.

+## Tuples

+- A tuple is an ordered, immutable sequence of elements.
+- Tuples are similar to lists, but once a tuple is created, its contents cannot be changed.
+- This means that you an use a tuple to store a collection of values that should not be modified during the lifetime of a program.
+- When defining a tuole, its elements are enclosed in parentheses are seperated by commas.
+- If a tuple contains only a single element, that element must be followed by a comma.
+- While tuples cannot be changed once created, new tuples can be created or an existing tuple can have its values re-assigned using the assignment operator.
+- When defining a tuple, its element are enclosed in optional parentheses and seperated by commas.
+- If a tuple contains only a single element, that element must be followed by a comma.
+- Tuples are similar to lists, but once a tuple is created its contents cannot be changed.
+- While tuples cannot be changed ojnce created, new tuples can be created or an existing tuple can have its value re-assigned using the assignment operator.
+Effectively completely replacing the tuple.
 [EOF]